rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

 Overview
 ========

-For the robot visualization in Slicer 3D, one first need to properly configure a robot in ROS 2.
+For the robot visualization in 3D Slicer, one first need to properly configure a robot in ROS 2.
 The default ROS approach requires:

 * an XML robot definition file (``UFA``) and usually CAD files for